Ti-Voglio-Bene/my_first_web_page_2024/README.md

 ## Actions

 - Added the basic structure to the html file.
-- Added footer and header
+- Added footer and header.
+- Added images for content section.
+- Added content and menu.